top of page

 Pro Tip: You Don’t Have to Choose Just One!

 You don’t need to stick to just one type of professional.
 Many people see a psychotherapist for talk therapy and a psychiatrist for meds.
-Others start with a counsellor and later transition to deeper work with a psychotherapist.
+Some people begin with a counsellor and later continue their work with a psychotherapist as they explore more emotional depth..
 It’s all about finding what works for you.

 Final Thoughts